A meshless MUSCL method for the BGK-Boltzmann equation: Numerical experiments

 In this section, we perform several simulations with the newly developed numerical schemes.
 To demonstrate the correctness of the algorithms, we do a convergence analysis in one and two spatial dimensions.
 The behaviour of the scheme around shocks is illustrated using Sod's shock tube example.
 To show the versatility of the scheme when it comes to moving boundaries, we consider two simulations: the one-dimensional moving plate problem and the driven square cavity with rigid object \cite{tiwari_meshfree_2022}.
 Due to the moving nature of the grid, simulations with moving boundaries can be tackled directly, and the boundary of the gaseous domain is tracked exactly with no need for interpolation.
 Finally, we consider the shear layer problem from \cite{banda_lattice-boltzmann_2007, kurganov_third-order_2000, bell_second-order_1989}.
 The code, along with all examples, is available at \cite{githubRepo1} and \cite{githubRepo2}.
 For all simulations, the grid is uniform at the initial time, and the simulation parameters are given in table \ref{tab:globalParams}.

 We compare the meshless MUSCL methods with a second-order WENO MLS method from \cite{tiwari_meshfree_2022}.
 In 1D, the WENO method uses a non-linear combination of three second-order polynomials: two one-sided polynomials (left and right) and one central polynomial.
 The non-linear weights are chosen as in \cite{avesani_new_2014}.
 MOOD is not activated when WENO is used.
+Compared to the meshless WENO scheme, the MUSCL method incurs an additional cost due to reconstruction in the midpoints.
+In one dimension, this cost is non-negligible.
+However, in two space dimensions, the meshless WENO scheme requires multiple stencils in each dimension, making the meshless MUSCL scheme more efficient.
+We refer to \cite{willems2025b} for a detailed comparison between the two meshless schemes for the linear advection case.